AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 We have started to design and configure the PolkaAirdrops GPT, as you can see in the screenshots showed above and the project Github page.
+In addition, ongoing work have been also performed in defining the overall architecture of the PolkaAirdrop platform in detail, as you can see in this proposal.

+Furthermore, we have also been researching the Polkadot Forum.
-We have also researched in the Polkadot Forum and found two exposed critical  top priorities in Polkadot ecosystem which are (1) Marketing and (2) BizDev as you can see in the following post: https://forum.polkadot.network/t/make-polkadot-great-again/4004
+We have found two exposed
+critical  top priorities in Polkadot ecosystem which are (1) Marketing and (2) BizDev as you can see in the following post: https://forum.polkadot.network/t/make-polkadot-great-again/4004